Gangs of New York: The History That Inspired the Movie

 What was true in the movie was the conflict the real Bill the Butcher had with the Irish immigrant gang the Dead Rabbits.
 The Dead Rabbits were William Poole's most hated enemies, particularly the leader of the Dead Rabbits, John Morrissey.

 John Morrissey's Influence on the Amsterdam Vallon Character

 Although the character of Amsterdam Vallon, played by Leonardo DiCaprio, was greatly a work of fiction, it can also be argued that the character of Amsterdam in Gangs of New York was very loosely based on the historical figure of John Morrissey.

 John was born in Templemore, County Tipperary, Ireland in 1831.
 Two years later, his parents immigrated to the United States and settled in Troy, New York.
 Like William Poole, he was well known as a highly skilled boxer, gambler, and gang leader of the Dead Rabbits.

-Unlike the movie, Morrissey's father was not killed by Bill The Butcher and revenge was not his true motif in going head to head with The Butcher.
+Unlike the movie, Morrissey's father was not killed by Bill the Butcher and revenge was not his true motive in going head to head with the Butcher.
 In reality, he became Poole's adversary when he was hired to prevent Poole from seizing ballot boxes and rigging an election.
-Morrissey and the Dead Rabbit gang were rewarded by Tammany Hall to open a gambling house without police interference.
+Morrissey and the Dead Rabbit gang were rewarded by Tammany Hall as they were allowed to open a gambling house without police interference.